Sunshinesheep/OpenBehavior-doc/docs/source/Introduction_to_OpenBehavior.md

 ## What is OpenBehavior?

 OpenBehavior is a behavior-centric scenario description language for testing autonomous driving systems (ADSs).
-It enables users to describe traffic scenarios with heterogeneous behavior models, allowing traffic participants to exhibit adaptive and interactive driving behaviors instead of following predefined motion scripts.
+It enables users to describe traffic scenarios with diverse behavior models, allowing traffic participants to exhibit adaptive and interactive driving behaviors instead of following predefined motion scripts.

 ## Why do we need OpenBehavior?